- What about cookies set on websites that we link to?

 It is firstly important to note that if you are based in the UK you will be subject to the requirements of PECR even if your website is hosted overseas (eg, using cloud services based in the USA).

-When assessing whether the GDPR’s territorial scope provisions apply to you, you should take account of:
+When assessing whether the UK GDPR’s territorial scope provisions apply to you, you should take account of:

 - whether the processing relates to personal data of individuals in the EEA, and